dmeoli/WS4J/README.md

 WS4J provides a pure Java API for several published semantic relatedness/similarity algorithms for, in theory, any WordNet instance.
-You can immediately use WS4J on Princeton's English WordNet 3.0 lexical database through [MIT Java WordNet Interface](https://projects.csail.mit.edu/jwi/) 2.4.0, which is the fastest Java library for interfacing to WordNet.
+You can immediately use WS4J on Princeton's English WordNet 3.0 lexical database through [MIT Java WordNet Interface 2.4.0](https://projects.csail.mit.edu/jwi/), which is the fastest Java library for interfacing to WordNet.

-The codebase is mostly a Java re-implementation of [WordNet-Similarity](http://wn-similarity.sourceforge.net/) written in Perl, using the same data files as seen in src/main/resources, with some test cases for verifying the same logic.
+The codebase is mostly a Java re-implementation of [WordNet::Similarity](http://wn-similarity.sourceforge.net/) written in Perl, using the same data files as seen in src/main/resources, with some test cases for verifying the same logic.
 WS4J designed to be thread safe.